-8.1 The operator shall ensure that every Private Hire Vehicle operated by him/her in accordance with this licence is covered by a Certificate of Insurance or covering note indemnifying the proprietor of the said vehicle within the provision of the Road Traffic Act 1988 (Part IV) for the carriage of passengers for hire or reward.
-The operator shall ensure that he/she carries the appropriate Employers and/or Public Liability insurance.
+- 8.1 The operator shall ensure that every Private Hire Vehicle operated by him/her in accordance with this licence is covered by a Certificate of Insurance or covering note indemnifying the proprietor of the said vehicle within the provision of the Road Traffic Act 1988 (Part IV) for the carriage of passengers for hire or reward. - 8.2 The operator shall ensure that he/she holds valid Employers Liability Insurance - 8.3 The operator shall ensure that he/she hold valid Public Liability Insurance of at least £10,000,000.

-9.0 DISPLAY OF TERMS AND CONDITIONS
+9.0 DISPLAY OF LICENCE AND CONDITIONS

-9.1 The operator shall at all times keep a copy of these conditions on any premises used by him/her for the purpose of a private hire business, and shall make the same available for inspection by either actual or potential fare paying passengers.
+9.1 The operator shall at all times keep a copy of the licence and the conditions on any premises used by him/her for the purpose of a private hire business, and shall make the same available for inspection by either actual or potential fare paying passengers.